 Laws, regulations and customs change from state to state and country to country, but the unifying core of McGuireWoods’ culture does not.
-We live our core values of excellence, client service, integrity, collegiality and community.
+We live our core values of excellence, integrity, client service, diversity and inclusion, community and collegiality.

 These values guide our work and define our firm as a responsible citizen of the global business community.
 Our core values inspire us to serve all clients, each other and the communities in which we live and work.

-Each of McGuireWoods’ more than 1,100 lawyers in 21 offices around the world, as well as all staff members, takes our social responsibility very seriously.
+Each of McGuireWoods’ 1,100 lawyers in 21 offices around the world, as well as all staff members, takes our social responsibility very seriously.

 Read more about the impact McGuireWoods is having on communities across the country.

 Because McGuireWoods is a global firm, we do business wherever our clients do business, and we give back wherever we work and live.

 We give meaning to our commitment to community through national, local and global nonprofit volunteerism, fundraising, scholarships and sponsorships, as well as through a thriving pro bono program.